DKTJONATHAN/TheReport/src/content/posts/sha-scandle-ruto-duale-on-the-spotlight.md

 William Ruto and Aden Duale have turned Kenya's healthcare system into a criminal enterprise.
 They promised Universal Health Coverage but delivered Universal Corruption Coverage.
 They pledged to fix healthcare but instead fixed the system to benefit thieves and fraudsters.

-The SHA scandal isn't just about stolen money—it's about stolen lives, stolen hope, and a stolen future.
+The SHA scandal isn't just about stolen money, it's about stolen lives, stolen hope, and a stolen future.
 Every shilling that disappeared into ghost hospitals is a real patient who couldn't get treatment, a real family that suffered, a real life that was lost.

 ## Conclusion: The Reckoning Must Come

 President William Ruto and CS Aden Duale stand exposed as the architects of the biggest healthcare fraud in Kenya's history.
-Their response—covering up evidence and intimidating critics—proves they are more interested in protecting criminals than protecting patients.
+Their response—covering up evidence and intimidating critics, proves they are more interested in protecting criminals than protecting patients.

 The Kenyan people deserve more than empty promises and elaborate cover-ups.
 They deserve healthcare leaders who heal rather than steal, who save lives rather than line pockets, who serve patients rather than serve themselves.

-The SHA scandal is not just a failure of policy—it is a crime against humanity.
+The SHA scandal is not just a failure of policy, it is a crime against humanity.
 And until those responsible face justice, every Kenyan patient remains a victim of this criminal enterprise masquerading as a government.

 The evidence is clear, the corruption is proven, and the cover-up is exposed.
 The only question remaining is: when will William Ruto and Aden Duale be held accountable for their crimes against the Kenyan people?